Where are the best beaches in France this year for the discerning holidaymaker?

 Another beautiful beach is the Plage de Pampelonne near the village of Ramatuelle, near neighbour of overcrowded St. Tropez.

-Another magnificant beach is the Plage de l'Estagnol at Bormes-les-Mimosas.
+The Plage de l'Estagnol at Bormes-les-Mimosas is another magnificant beach.
 Around 500 metres of beautiful landscape surrounding this cove.

 Try also the smaller but highly agreeable Plage de Camp Long at Saint Raphaël.